 Everyone realized now that they must move really quickly, and started to run across the stream for the stony path up to the caves.
 The children refused to be picked up by an adult and were dashing ahead of their parents, shouting and laughing against the crashing din of the thunder.

 The first few splatters soon turned into a heavy torrent of driving rain and Amelia was almost blown off her feet just as she reached the foot of the cliffs.
 Reese grabbed her hand, and Harry’s, and they helped pull each other up the steep path to the caves, even though the increasing downpour was starting to turn the path into slippery dirt.
 They yelled happily once they reached the shelter of the cave entrance, then turned and watched the rest of the group making their way up, but realized in shock, that many were really starting to struggle and slip.
-Amelia’s mummy and daddy were the first adults to safety, soaking wet, followed by King El, Queen Michelle and Marshal Matt.
+Amelia’s mummy and daddy were the first adults to safety, soaking wet, followed by Reese and Harry’s parents, then great aunt Sue, uncle Matt and one houseman.
 The men then went back out to see if Grandpa and the rest of the group were ok.
 Another ear splitting crash of lightning and thunder made everyone jump back in fright and the sound of the roaring wind and rain was getting so loud that people had to shout really hard to be heard.
 There was a big problem!
 Half of those remaining on the path, had slid back down to the bottom and most of the rest were on their hands and knees, clinging onto the rocks on the side of the path, to avoid being washed or blown over the edge of the cliff.
 Grandpa was clinging onto a rock near the top but shouting to those in the cave to look for rope to throw out to him, but not to come out of the cave.
 It was so dangerous now that no one could stand or pull themselves up the path;- the wind was so ferocious that clothes were being ripped off people.
 Even though it was only mid-morning, it was so dark that it was almost like night.
 Amelia looked on with horror as she realized how dangerous things had become.
 “Hang on Grandpa!
 Daddy’s tying ropes together.
 Hang on!” she screamed against another loud crash of thunder.
 Grandpa glimpsed something large hurtling down the stream to his right and realized that it was a massive wall of water approaching rapidly.
 He yelled down the path to the others to warn them.
 There were still men at the bottom who then saw the danger and frantically tried to climb back up the path and some started hurriedly climbing the trees below.
 There were shouts and screams as the wall of water crashed into the sides of the cliff and added to the immense din.
 The wagons exploded into bits of broken wood and canvas and were swept away as the water continued to rise higher and higher.
 The brother kings El, Jay and Matthew had secured one end of the rope to a large rock in the cave and King Jay made his way out into the howling storm along the rope to rescue Grandpa Ant.
 He was immediately blown off his feet but held on to the rope as he scrambled out to Grandpa and tied the rope around Grandpa’s waist.

 A very tired bedraggled Grandpa Ant was pulled to safety to the great screaming joy and hugs of Amelia and the others.
 The rope from Grandpa’s backpack was added to increase the length of the rope and this time Marshal Matt braved the storm to reach others clinging onto rocks further down the path and bring them to safety.
 Some had lost their grip in the wind and had been blown over the cliff into the raging waters.
 Additional rope was added as it became available and those surviving were brought up to the cave, many bleeding or with broken bones.